Alodia: Christianization and peak

 Abu al-Makarim (12th century) was the last historian to refer to Alodia in detail.
 It was still described as a large, Christian kingdom housing around 400 churches.
 A particularly large and finely constructed one was said to be located in Soba, called the "Church of Manbali".
 Two Alodian kings, Basil and Paul, are mentioned in 12th century Arabic letters from Qasr Ibrim.

 There is evidence that at certain periods there were close relations between the Alodian and the Makurian royal families.
 It is possible that the throne frequently passed to a king whose father was of the royal family of the other state.
 Nubiologist Włodzimierz Godlewski states that it was under the Makurian king Merkurios (early 8th century) that the two kingdoms began to approach each other.
 In 943 al Masudi wrote that the Makurian king ruled over Alodia, while Ibn Hawqal wrote that it was the other way around.
 The 11th century saw the appearance of a new royal crown in Makurian art; it has been suggested that this derived from the Alodian court.
-King Moses Georgios, who is known to have ruled in Makuria in the second half of the 12th century, most likely ruled both kingdoms via a personal union.
+King Moses, who is known to have ruled in Makuria in the second half of the 12th century, most likely ruled both kingdoms via a personal union.
 Considering that in his royal title ("king of the Arouades and Makuritai") Alodia is mentioned before Makuria, he might have initially been an Alodian king.